-This module focuses on first language learning and the process we go through to acquire our first language.
-In this module you will reflect on how language shapes the mind or how our mind shapes language, stages of language development and understanding first language development.
+This course focuses on first language learning and the process we go through to acquire our first language.
+In this course you will reflect on how language shapes the mind or how our mind shapes language, stages of language development and understanding first language development.

 - Analyze what role language has in the way we think

 - Identify the six stages of language development

 - Describe biases and variables in language acquisition